 You can't always follow the money.

-It's a bit complex but the bad guys are largely accepting BitCoin currency as payment.
+It's a bit complex but the bad guys are almost exclusicely accepting BitCoin as payment.
 This screen grab from Swordfish (2001 Warner Bros.
 Pictures) illustrates a method hackers use to cover their tracks.

 The hackers utilize numerous digital wallets (many of which have been stolen) to filter the funds, and distribute them in very small pieces.
 Though this isn't the only method used, it is one which is very challenging to uncover.